Home

 and B-roll Footage

-A massive collection of royalty free film clips
+A massive collection of royalty free footage

 and b-roll for your documentary

-Thousands of public domain free movies, films, audio and videos are available on the internet for you to download and use in your documentary project.
+Millions of public domain free movies, films, audio and videos are available on the internet for you to download and use in your documentary project.

-Skip to the bottom of the page for a growing list of free film clips and b-roll footage resources.
+Scroll to the bottom of the page for a growing list of free film clips and b-roll footage resources.

-Here are a few examples of free footage available from one of my favorite websites for public domain footage: The Internet Archive | Archive.org.
+Here are a few examples of free footage available from one of our favorite websites for public domain footage: The Internet Archive | Archive.org.

 Free Footage Examples from Archive.Org